 Figure 1: Treatment responses and treatment effects.

 Figure 1 illustrates three scenarios for the relationship between the treatments (tea and coffee), the outcome (reduction in tiredness) and age.
 In Scenario 1, age doesn’t affect treatment response for either tea or coffee, hence there is also no impact on the treatment effect.
 In Scenario 2, age reduces the response to both tea and coffee, but note that the relationship is the same for each treatment, and hence the treatment effect is constant.
 In Scenario 3, age again reduces the response to both tea coffee, but note that in this case, age has a greater impact on coffee.
 In this case, the treatment effect depends on age.
 For Scenarios 1 and 2, we would say that age is not a treatment effect modifier.
 In each of these cases, it would be appropriate to conduct a meta-analysis that combines studies of young patients with studies of old patients.
-For Scenario 3, we would say that age is a treatment effect modifier – studies of young patients indicate that coffee is more effective, but studies of old patients indicate that tea is more effective.
+For Scenario 3, age reduces the response to coffee, but not to tea.
 It would not be appropriate to conduct a meta-analysis that combines studies of young patients with studies of old patients (a better approach would be to use a meta-regression, but that’s a topic for another post!).

 Both study design characteristics and patient characteristics are important.
 Following on with our example, key study design characteristics may include the location and setting of the trial (Italy or America, at home or at work), the formulation of the treatment (instant coffee or an espresso), and the time points when key outcomes were measured (15 minutes post treatment or 2 hours post treatment).
 Key patient characteristics might include whether concomitant medications are allowed (e.g. Red Bull) and the severity of the condition (common Monday morning tiredness or new parent tiredness).